rahulsinghai/mlops-pipeline/house-price-prediction/README.md

 You’ll really only need Docker Desktop to follow along.
 This will enable you to run Kubernetes.
 However, you should also clone this [repo](https://github.com/rahulsinghai/mlops-pipeline), as it has all of the additional scripts we’ll need.

+## Serving Machine Learning Models with Seldon Core
+Currently, Seldon Core supports a multitude of languages including Python, R, Java, NodeJS, and now Go (alpha).
+The fundamental unit of execution in any **k8s cluster** is a **Pod**, which is always backed by one or more Docker containers.

+Seldon Core has you first implement your model code under their **prediction API** and then wrap it within a Docker container.

+The image you create can either be built via a _Dockerfile_ directly or using _OpenShift’s s2i_ tool with Seldon Core’s wrapper images as a base.

+For our simple Python based service example, we will create it directly using a few simple Dockerfile directives.

 ```shell
 brew update
 brew install pyenv